Arrested for DUI? Here’s What to Expect

 Don’t Stay in Jail if Arrested for DUI

 If you or someone you love has been arrested for DUI, there is no need to await their court date in state custody.
-Even if the entire bail amount is unaffordable, the bondsmen at Amistad Bail Bonds can help you identify an affordable payment plan that will work for you.
+Even if the entire bail amount is unaffordable, the bondsmen at Amistad Bail and Immigration Bonds can help you identify an affordable payment plan that will work for you.

 Ready to get started?
 Contact us today for a free consultation to discuss your options.